Destination | Nepal |

 September to November (Autumn)

-Autumn (September, October, November), like Spring, is a season that attracts travelers around the world to trek in this region.
+Autumn (September, October, November), like Spring, is a season that attracts travelers from around the world to trek in this region.
 Moderate temperatures, mild wind, and low precipitation make Autumn a perfect time for trekking.

-During this season, the sun shines brightly, the day temperature is well-suited for trekking, the skies are clear, and you get a superb view of mountains.
+During this season, the sun shines brightly, the day temperature is well-suited for trekking, the skies are clear, and you get a superb view of the mountains.
 Moreover, you can enjoy spectacular starry skies.

 The monsoons will be over by early September, and the weather ranges from mild to warm days.
 Daytime temperatures can reach up to 20°C in high altitudes, and the nights are colder with temperatures that may go down to 5°C. The monsoon greens fade to golden/amber providing a spectacular contrast against the crystal blue skies, and you can see the grains ripening in the fields.
 The environment is clean, and the lowlands are lush.
-The two biggest festivals of Nepal - Dashain, Tihar - also fall during these seasons.
+The two biggest festivals of Nepal - Dashain and Tihar - also fall during these seasons.

 December to February (Winter)

 Winter treks in the Annapurna region are as popular as the Spring or Autumn treks.
-Some parts of Annapurna region, during this time, are cold, but it also excites many trekkers.
+Some parts of the Annapurna region, during this time, are cold, but it also excites many trekkers.
 The temperature of the Annapurna Circuit can be as low as -10 °C.

 Acclimatization